-Oral Health works with different organisations to provide information to parents and families on how to look after little teeth.
+Oral Health works with local dentists, childcare settings and health visiting teams to provide information to parents and families on how to look after little teeth.

 Having healthy teeth is an important part of general wellbeing.
 When children have poor oral health, it can affect their ability to sleep, eat, speak and play.
 Poor oral health can also mean that children may have to take time off nursery or school because they are in pain or in need of dental treatment.